 is our online partner. they're helping us to bring our philosophy online through their website.

-you chose to set up shop in singapore, why there? i've lived in singapore for few years and it has always been difficult for me and my friends to find cool brands or cool stores here. most people travel to europe or japan to shop the labels and designers they love. so, i started to think that it would be good to start a business that offers what's missing, while not necessarily replicating existing concepts from abroad and instead invent a brand new retail experience that you'd only find in singapore.
+you chose to set up shop in singapore, why there? i've lived in singapore for a few years, and it has always been difficult for me and my friends to find cool brands or cool stores. most people travel to europe or japan to shop the labels and designers they love. so, i started to think that it would be good to start a business that offers what's missing, while not necessarily replicating existing concepts from abroad and instead invent a brand new retail experience that you'd only find in singapore.

 how would you rate singapore in terms of retail? what would you consider the city’s pros and cons in comparison to bangkok, jakarta, manila or even kuala lumpur?